-Tip: You can also press CHNL MGMT on the Keyers module to navigate to the Channel Management menu.
+Tip: You can also press CHNL MGMT on the Keyers module of the Acuity® panel to navigate to the Channel Management menu.
 Once on the Channel Management menu, pressing the CHNL MGMT button again cycles through the channels and double-pressing the button selects both of them if both channels are active.